erikpr1994/peakHealth/docs/features/routines/feature-overview.md

 - ✅ Create new routines with metadata
 - ✅ Add strength workouts with sections and exercises
 - ✅ Add running workouts with sections and exercises
-- ✅ Advanced trail running workout creation
+- ✅ Advanced trail running workout creation with intervals
 - ✅ Exercise selection from library
 - ✅ Notes and progression method management
 - ✅ Workout scheduling and objectives
+- ✅ Complete form validation and state management

 #### **Routine Management**